 Bonds Prices Rise

-The federal funds rate, the interest on overnight loans between banks, was steady at 5.50 percent.
+The federal funds rate, the interest on overnight loans between banks, fell to 6.44 percent compared with late Thursday’s 6.56 percent.